Marcos 8:36

 Context

-This verse from Mark Chapter 8 connects to 10 cross-references.
+This verse from Marcos Chapter 8 connects to 10 cross-references.
 Feeding of four thousand from seven loaves.
 Pharisees seek a sign; Jesus refuses.
 He warns against the leaven of the Pharisees and Herod.
 A blind man is healed in stages at Bethsaida.
 Peter confesses Jesus as the Christ; Jesus predicts …

 Outras Traduções